Wychwood Barns: History

 In 1911, the City of Toronto created the Toronto Civic Railways to serve newly annexed neighbourhoods that the privately owned Toronto Railway Company refused to serve.
 The St. Clair Carhouse (informally known as the Wychwood Carhouse or Wychwood Barns), was constructed to serve the TCR's St. Clair streetcar line.
 The first three-bay barn was built in 1913, and a second was added in 1916.
 In 1921, the Toronto Transportation Commission (today's Toronto Transit Commission) inherited the TCR and added three more barns, two with three bays plus a repair shop with two bays.
 Streetcars accessed the site from the main lines on St. Clair Avenue, just north of the barns, using tracks running south on Wychwood Avenue.
-A series of switches led to spur loops into the carhouse and to storage tracks on south side of the property.
+A series of switches led to spur loops into the carhouse and to storage tracks on the south side of the property.
 The facility closed as an active carhouse in 1978, but continued to be used for storage until the 1990s.

-The property was transferred to City ownership in 1996 for a nominal $1 fee.
-The City of Toronto currently leases the site to Toronto Artscape Inc., a not-for-profit organization that develops and operates space for the arts, at $1 a year for 50 years.
-Artscape redeveloped the site, raising a total of $19-million including $2.3-million from the federal government of Canada, $3-million from Ontario's provincial government, and $4.5-million from the City of Toronto.
+The property was transferred to city ownership in 1996 for a nominal $1 fee.
+In 2006, the city leased the site to Toronto Artscape Inc., who would transform the former TTC streetcar repair facility into an arts and community hub.
+Artscape, a not-for-profit organization that developed and operated space for the arts, was to pay the city $1 a year for 50 years.
+To redeveloped the site, Artscape raised a total of $19-million, including $2.3-million from the federal government of Canada, $3-million from Ontario's provincial government, and $4.5-million from the City of Toronto.
 Construction occurred between March 2007 and October 2008, with the official opening on November 20, 2008.

+In 2020, as the COVID-19 pandemic shuttered event spaces and performance venues, Artscape's years of debt-financed expansion collided with a crash in revenue, and the organization's finances sharply deteriorated.
+In August 2023, Artscape announced that it would soon enter receivership, and hand off management of its various sites and facilities.
+Following Artscape's insolvency, the City of Toronto established ArtHubs, a new not-for-profit organization that would steward the four city-owned sites previously managed by Artscape, including the Wychwood Barns.
+The other three sites are Daniels Spectrum, Gibraltar Point, and Youngplace.
+In addition to ArtHubs, resident artists, and the non-profit organizations that call the barns home, programming is also organized by the Wychwood Barns Community Association.

-A short section of tracks along Wychwood south of St Clair to Helena Avenue remains but the tracks are not connected to the St Clair line nor into the former car barns.
+A short section of tracks along Wychwood Avenue remains, between St Clair Ave West and Helena Avenue, but the tracks are no longer connected to the St Clair streetcar line nor into the former car barns.